eliya72/eliya72/README.md

 - 👋 Hi, I’m Elchik
-- 👀 I’m interested in development
+- 👀 I’m interested in selfdevelopment
 - 🌱 I’m currently learning how to learn
 - 💞️ I’m looking to collaborate on discord
 - 📫 How to reach me in no way)